UniPd-Martes/Optimization-uncertainty-Multi-Energy-System-Renewable-Energy-Community-/README.md

   - "SOLVING THE MODEL WITH UNCERTAINTY": solve the model with uncertainty based on the same number of typical days for each season (2,3,4,5,6,7), resulting in different stochastic scenarios for each year of the training dataset (K=8,12,16,20,24,28)
   - "SAVE AND EXPORT RESULTS":
     - save the main results with and without uncertainty in the npz files "Stochastic_solutions_+address.npz" and "Deterministic_solution_+address.npz", respectively
-    - export the optimal total costs, investment costs and operational costs with and without uncertainty to the excel files "Stochastic_solutions_+address.xlsx" and "Deterministic_solution_+address.xlsx", respectively
+    - export the optimal total costs, investment costs and operational costs, and some capacities with and without uncertainty to the excel files "Stochastic_solutions_+address.xlsx" and "Deterministic_solution_+address.xlsx", respectively
+    - lines 1078,1083,1090,1116,1121,1128: you can add new lines to export more optimal capacities
   - "PLOTS": obtain the plots of solar irradiance, ambient temperature, electricity and heating demands, and grid sale price with and without uncertainty
     - choose a year (variable "Y") by writing a value in the range 2005-2014 and a number of typical days for each season (variable "C") by writing a value in the range 2-7 in the console